SCREENWRITERS vs. ZOMBIES

 Blind Barista: Young.
 Not a screenwriter, yet.
-Blind from birth but choses to work across the street from the epicenter of Hollywood power.
+Blind from birth but chooses to work across the street from the epicentre of Hollywood power.
 He serves Hollywood’s second most sought after commodity, coffee, and he listens.
 He’s the most perceptive of the group.

 German Poacher: A screenwriter in his early 40s.
 Writer of Tobit, an adaptation of the bible’s Book of Tobit.
 His selling strategy is to appear as religious or non-religious as possible, depending on who he’s speaking to.
 Sometimes he confuses who he’s speaking with.
-He’s a member of a L.A. parish, a church, a synagogue, AND a mosque.
-Screenwriters vs. Zombies
+He’s a member of an L.A. parish, a church, a synagogue, AND a mosque.

-Myra Breckinridge: A lesbian woman in her early 20s.
+Myra Breckinridge: A lesbian in her early 20s.
 Writer of Wichita.
-It’s a script about a lesbian Native woman, who learns to turn plains animals into zombies as a weapons against the Texas Rangers who betrayed her father and butchered her village.
+It’s a script about a lesbian Native woman, who learns to turn plains animals into zombies as a weapon against the Texas Rangers who betrayed her father and butchered her village.
 She’s all about revenge.
 Works in a CPA’s office and in her spare time she completes bogus documents for the IRS that show just the correct pattern to trigger an audit for the oppressive filmmaker.
-Screenwriters vs. Zombies

 Turtle: A surfer in his late 30s.
 Writer of Verity’s Surfing Movie, which is about a woman with Alzheimer’s and is hanging out with a young tribe of surfers as a way of coping with and fighting the disease.
-Perhaps Turtle was a professional surfer, if there is such a thing.
+Perhaps Turtle was a professional surfer if there is such a thing.
 But drugs and age pretty much ended any subsidized travel he had.
 Routinely, pitches nails in industry parking lots.
 Basically, he is Jeff Spicoli.
-Screenwriters vs. Zombies.